vmurigneu/LPS_typing_Illumina/README.md

 ### 9. MLST typing

-The software [mlst](https://github.com/tseemann/mlst) is used to scan the genome assemblies against the  PubMLST typing scheme "pmultocida_2".
+The software [mlst](https://github.com/tseemann/mlst) is used to scan the genome assemblies against the  PubMLST typing scheme "pmultocida_2" by default (RIRDC).
+The typing scheme can be modified by specifying the parameter --mlst_scheme (e.g. --mlst_scheme "pmultocida").

 ## Step by step user guide